briggsprashar/codex4/README.md

 </details>
 <br />

-## Remember there are many ways to get to Dublin!
+## Remember there are many routes to get to Dublin!

 <br />